 There are times when diagnostic tests performed during pregnancy reveal a previously undetected cancer like cancer of the cervix or ovaries when normal prenatal testing is completed.
 Normal prenatal tests that may detect cancer include the ultrasound and Pap smear.

 Once the diagnosis of cancer is made, you will need to discuss treatment with your doctor.
-The final decision on treatment is yours, but talk through all options to find the best option for you and your unborn child.
-When choosing safe treatments the doctor will take factors like the age of the fetus, type of cancer, location of cancer and size of cancer into consideration.
+The final treatment decision is yours, but talk through all options to find the best option for you and your unborn child.
+When choosing safe treatments the doctor will take factors like the age of the fetus, type of cancer, location of cancer, and size of cancer into consideration.
 The first 12 weeks of pregnancy are the most crucial in terms of fetal health.
 This is the time frame when the fetus is most likely to be affected by cancer treatment.
 The mother may choose to delay cancer treatment until the second or third trimester to protect the fetus.
 If the cancer diagnosis is made in the latter months of pregnancy, treatment may be delayed until the baby is born.
 In some cases, labor will be started early so mom can start treatment.

 The three treatments that require the most discussion are radiation, chemotherapy, and surgery.
-These treatments are viable for the pregnant patient, but they are also more dangerous than other treatments and should be considered as an alternative to less invasive treatments when possible.
+These treatments are viable for pregnant patients, but they are also more dangerous than other treatments and should be considered as an alternative to less invasive treatments when possible.

 Surgery is used to remove cancer from the body before radiation or chemotherapy is started.
 This treatment is typically reserved for tumors and the tissues that surround the tumor.
 Surgery is safe during pregnancy and may eliminate the need for chemotherapy and radiation.